python-ellar/ellar/docs/overview/middleware.md

         self.custom_service = service

 ```
-## Application Middleware
+## **Application Middleware**
-During application bootstrap some default middlewares are applied to help manage app crashing, protection resources and provide some context
-needed for ellar to function properly.
+Ellar applies some ASGI middleware necessary for resource protection, error handling, and context management.
+They include:

-- `CORSMiddleware` - 'Cross-Origin-Resources-Sharing' - Adds appropriate `CORS` headers to outgoing responses in order to allow cross-origin requests from browsers.
+- **`CORSMiddleware`**: - 'Cross-Origin-Resources-Sharing' - Adds appropriate `CORS` headers to outgoing responses in order to allow cross-origin requests from browsers.
-- `TrustedHostMiddleware` - Enforces that all incoming requests have a correctly set `Host` header, in order to guard against HTTP Host Header attacks.
+- **`TrustedHostMiddleware`**: - Enforces that all incoming requests have a correctly set `Host` header, in order to guard against HTTP Host Header attacks.
-- `RequestServiceProviderMiddleware` - This inherits from `ServerErrorMiddleware`.
+- **`RequestServiceProviderMiddleware`**: - This inherits from `ServerErrorMiddleware`.
 It provides DI context during request and
 also ensures that application exceptions may return a custom 500 page, or display an application traceback in DEBUG mode.
-- `RequestVersioningMiddleware` This computes resource versioning info from request object based on configured resource versioning scheme at the application level.
+- **`RequestVersioningMiddleware`**: This computes resource versioning info from request object based on configured resource versioning scheme at the application level.
-- `ExceptionMiddleware` - Adds exception handlers, so that particular types of expected exception cases can be associated with handler functions.
+- **`ExceptionMiddleware`**: - Adds exception handlers, so that particular types of expected exception cases can be associated with handler functions.
 For example raising `HTTPException(status_code=404)` within an endpoint will end up rendering a custom 404 page.

 ## Applying Middleware
-We can only apply middleware application `config` under `MIDDLEWARES` variable.
-Ellar will attach any middleware
+Middleware can be applied through the application `config` - `MIDDLEWARES` variable.
-provided in the configuration class to the application middlewares stated above.

 Let's apply some middleware in our previous project.
 At the project root level, open `config.py`.

-Let's apply `GZipMiddleware` to the project
+Then apply the `GZipMiddleware` middleware as shown below.

 ```python
 # project_name/config.py
 import typing as t